 NAISA began through exploratory meetings hosted by the University of Oklahoma in 2007 and by the University of Georgia in 2008, incorporated in 2009, and has since become the premiere international and interdisciplinary professional organization for scholars, graduate students, independent researchers, and community members interested in all aspects of Indigenous Studies.

-Our annual meetings have grown exponentially: from 350 attendees at the first gathering in 2007 to nearly 900 attendees at the 2013 conference hosted this past June by the University of Saskatchewan in Saskatoon, Canada.
+Our annual meetings have grown exponentially: from 350 people at the first gathering in 2007 to now averaging 800-900 attendees.

 If you are having problems logging in, please click here for instructions to get access to your account.

 NAISA Council Statement on the Case of Dr. Steven Salaita